Turkish Cypriot president hopes to achieve progress in UN-led talks

-Turkish Republic of Northern Cyprus (TRNC) President Mustafa Akıncı expressed hope Sunday for making progress in reviving U.N.-led talks for a settlement in Cyprus.
+Turkish Republic of Northern Cyprus (TRNC) President Mustafa Akıncı expressed hope Sunday for making progress in revived U.N.-led talks for a settlement in Cyprus.

 Speaking to reporters in Berlin ahead of a trilateral meeting Monday with his Greek Cypriot counterpart Nicos Anastasiades and U.N.
 Secretary-General Antonio Guterres, Akıncı said he would try to achieve positive results.